PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     public const int chunkSize = 8;
 ```

 We make it a `const` to make sure that the number doesn't change.
 Also array initalizations require that a `const` is used for telling their size, arrays aren't dynamic in size.
-(A readonly wouldn't work since it could be modified by an enclosing (non static) class).
+(A readonly wouldn't work since it could be modified by an enclosing class).

 Our vertex and triangle arrays will need to be larger, since we will be making a chunk and not a single voxel.
-We can calculate the amount by multipling 24 and 36 (the size of vertex and triangle data for a single voxel) by the number of voxel we will be building in our chunk.
+We can calculate the amount by multipling 24 and 36 (the size of vertex / uv and triangle data for a single voxel) by the number of voxel we will be building in our chunk.
 This leads to the following code

 ```
     private void Start()
     {
         m_vertices = new NativeArray<Vector3>(24 * Data.chunkSize * Data.chunkSize * Data.chunkSize, Allocator.Temp);
         m_triangles = new NativeArray<int>(36 * Data.chunkSize * Data.chunkSize * Data.chunkSize, Allocator.Temp);
+        m_uvs = new NativeArray<Vector2>(24 * Data.chunkSize * Data.chunkSize * Data.chunkSize, Allocator.Temp);

         for (int x = 0; x < Data.chunkSize; x++)
         {